shakebugs/shake-react-native/README.md

 `$ npm install @shakebugs/react-native-shake --save`

-If you are using react native above version 0.60.
+If you are using react native above version 0.60, you should call

 `$ react-native add-shake`

-If you are using React Native version lower then 0.60, you should also link library with command.
+If you are using React Native version lower then 0.60, you should call

 `$ react-native link @shakebugs/react-native-shake`